Impact and outcomes

 Feedback from Teachers

 “Life Education makes learning fun.
 The enthusiasm of the teachers is incredible.
-Children of all abilities and learning styles feel involved as the lessons are very practical.
-Our students are already asking when Harold and the Educator are coming back” (Fairhaven School, Hawke’s Bay).
+Children of all abilities and learning styles feel involved as the lessons are very practical."
+(Fairhaven School, Hawke’s Bay)

 “The delivery of an important part of the NZ curriculum in a dynamic and informative manner.
 The ability of the deliverer to support and further what our school is promoting.
 The Educator took the time to ask about our school's values and relate them to his delivery” (Halcombe School, Manawatu).